 60 Second Lemon Law Assessment™

-When you realize your new car is a lemon, it’s easy to feel powerless against a massive auto manufacturer.
-But consumer protection laws are designed to level the playing field.
-These statutes give you a powerful voice and a clear process for holding companies accountable for their faulty products.
-You have the right to demand a resolution, but knowing how to do it correctly is key.
-This article will demystify the process, explaining how to document your repair attempts, understand your state’s specific rules, and take the necessary steps for how to file a lemon law claim that gets results.
+When you realize your new car is a lemon, it’s easy to feel overwhelmed by a massive auto manufacturer.
+But here’s the secret: consumer protection laws are your advantage.
+These statutes give you a powerful voice and a clear process for holding companies accountable for faulty products.
+You have the right to demand a resolution, but success hinges on your approach.
+This guide demystifies the process, showing you how to document every repair attempt, understand your state’s specific rules, and take the necessary steps to file a successful lemon law claim.

 Feeling stuck with a car that spends more time in the shop than on the road?
 You’re not alone, and more importantly, you’re not without options.
 This is where Lemon Law comes in.
 It’s a set of consumer protection laws designed to help people just like you.
 These laws exist at both the state and federal levels to hold manufacturers accountable for selling defective vehicles.
 In simple terms, if you buy or lease a vehicle that has a significant defect the manufacturer can’t fix after a reasonable number of attempts, you may have a lemon.